osegbotonie/enterprise-m365-administration-lab/docs/04-group-and-access-management.md

 Group and Access Management defines how users are organized and how access to organizational resources is managed within the Microsoft 365 environment of Tonie-Osegbo Technologies Limited.

-The objective is to create an access model that is:
+The objective is to establish an access model that is secure, scalable, understandable, and aligned with business responsibilities.

-* Secure.
-* Scalable.
-* Understandable.
-* Manageable.
-* Aligned with business responsibilities.

-The model supports:
+The design supports:

 * Departments.
 * Office locations.